hiowenluke/booms/README.md

 ## Performance

-Dooms is extended from [gRPC-node](https://github.com/grpc/grpc-node).
+Booms is extended from [gRPC-node](https://github.com/grpc/grpc-node).
 It is as fast as gRPC-node, much faster than socket.io-based RPC.
 (See [Benchmark](https://github.com/hiowenluke/benchmark-easy))

 ## Why